Co-requisite Math Courses

 • Co-requisite + college-level course takes one quarter, instead of one quarter for the prerequisite course then another quarter for the college-level course.

 • Often, the co-requisite + college-level course combination is fewer units (credits) total compared to the prerequisite + college-level course.
+This is because the co-requisite course often covers fewer math topics than the prerequisite course it replaces.

 Are there any drawbacks to taking a co-requisite instead of a “traditional” prerequisite?